Some of the numbers presented in this website may not be the most recent available

 Reconciliation followed since when the economy has grown rapidly.
 Coffee and tea are the major cash crops while mountain gorilla tourism is a growing sector.

-Rwanda is in the African Great Lakes region with a geography dominated by mountains in the west and centre and savanna to the east.
+Rwanda is a land-locked country in the African Great Lakes region with a geography dominated by mountains in the west and centre and savanna to the east.

 It has many lakes, the largest being Lake Kivu which occupies the floor of the Albertine Rift, part of the East African Rift system, running along most of the length of Rwanda's western border.

-Rwanda is land-locked and has no identified indigenous oil or gas resources.
+Rwanda has no identified indigenous oil or gas resources.
 However, production potential may be present in and around Lake Kivu in prospects analogous to those in and adjacent to Lake Albert in Uganda.
+Small companies have evaluated possible prospects in Lake Kivu but have not committed to exploration seismic or drilling.

 No drilling has yet been carried out and Globalshift does not believe production is likely, certainly in the short and medium term.